Judith Cummins

-Judith Mary Cummins (née Black) (born 26 June 1967) is a British Labour Party politician.
-She has been Member of Parliament (MP) for Bradford South since May 2015.
+Judith Mary Cummins (née Black; born 26 June 1967) is a British Labour Party politician serving as Member of Parliament (MP) for Bradford South since 2015.

-Personal life
+Early and personal life

 Cummins was born on 26 June 1967 and was educated at Ruskin College and the University of Leeds, attending college as a mature student on a Trade Union scholarship.

+She is married to Mark Cummins, whom she employs as a Parliamentary researcher.
 She has two children.

 Political career

 Cummins was first elected as a local councillor on Bradford Council in 2004, representing the Royds ward.
 She served a full three-year term before not standing again at the 2007 election.
 Cummins was later elected as a Leeds City Councillor to represent Temple Newsam ward for a full four-year term from 2012 to 2016.

 In advance of the 2015 general election, Cummins contested for selection as the prospective parliamentary candidate in the two constituencies she had been previously elected as a local ward councillor.
 Despite being an incumbent councillor representing Temple Newsam ward in the constituency, Cummins lost the selection for Leeds East to Richard Burgon.
 She was later selected by Bradford South Constituency Labour Party to stand for the seat to replace Gerry Sutcliffe.